A word of thanks

 A resident was struggling to pay his rent and contacted our Financial Inclusion Team for support.
 His partner had recently passed away and he had three young children.
 He was worried about losing his home.

-Our team secured a Discretionary Housing Payment of almost £700, which cleared the rent arrears in full.
+Our team secured a Discretionary Housing Payment of almost £700, which cleared his rent arrears in full.
 They arranged for the housing element of his Universal Credit to be paid directly to us to help with budgeting and provided debt advice.

 The team contacted a resident who was concerned about her finances and rent arrears that had built up.
 She had recently started working but the business had been forced to close due to losses during lockdown.
 She had contracted Covid-19 and was recovering at home.

 She was worried about her rent arrears and about her future at the company she was at.
 The team supported her through a Universal Credit claim and she felt better and more reassured about the situation.